The Game (British TV series): Story

-Prior to his going on the run, Wendy had told Joe she had discovered an audio tape where a drunk Soviet agent brags openly about knowing Phoenix.
+Before he went on the run, Wendy had told Joe she had discovered an audio tape where a drunk Soviet agent brags openly about knowing Phoenix.
 Every reference to the person's real name has been removed, presumably by Alan.
 When Joe listens to the tape, he discovers that not only the name but also the pronouns referring to this person have been removed; he deduces that what's missing are all instances of "her" and "she", meaning that Sarah is the mole and Alan has only confessed to cover for her as he still loves her.
 When Joe confronts Sarah, she tells him that Yulia is still alive in KGB custody and that if he wants to see her, he should report to a given address — Daddy will never believe she is the real Phoenix anyway.
 She then goes to see her imprisoned husband, to give him a cover story which he can use until her compatriots rescue him (in fact, Odin has already tried to have him killed).
 Alan, however, uses a threat of suicide to prove she cares about him.

 Wendy and Bobby reveal to Daddy that they have discovered a dozen highly placed figures in government who lack any early history and have names taken from dead infants, indicating they are potential Soviet moles.
 Daddy realises that all of the people on the list have significant ties to the Deputy Prime Minister, who is in fact the operator of the real Operation Glass: it is still ongoing, with the silent coup d'etat to be the shooting by a sniper of the Prime Minister as he tours the site of the bombing at Conservative Party headquarters.
 It is planned that, in the aftermath of this assassination, various heads would roll (including Daddy's) and all of the Communist moles would move up in the bureaucracy.
-The Deputy Prime Minister would be free to run the country as Prime Minister, effectively placing Britain under Communist rule with the Deputy Prime Minister taking orders from Soviet Union.
+The Deputy Prime Minister would be free to run the country as Prime Minister, effectively placing Britain under Communist rule with the Deputy Prime Minister taking orders from the Soviet Union.

 When Joe goes to the address Sarah had given him, he finds Odin and a sniper about to kill the Prime Minister.
 Joe will be given a passport and allowed to escape with Yulia, thus MI5's downfall will be complete.
 Odin has a gun to her head and Joe's prints are put on the sniper rifle — but it is not the PM who arrives outside at the bombing site, but Jim.
 Joe is wearing a wire, having gone to Daddy with his information on Sarah.
-An MI5 sniper shoots Odin, Joe tackles the KGB sniper and rescues Yulia.
+An MI5 sniper shoots Odin, and Joe tackles the KGB sniper and rescues Yulia.
 Odin attempts to escape once more but Joe finally corners him.
 Odin dies, having taken a cyanide pill, telling Joe that Yulia has been working for them and continues to do so.